 A day in Venice with the Zeiss Distagon 28mm f/2.8 (C/Y)

 The third day took me further that the previous two.
-With a flight back to Luxembourg leaving from Venice I took advantage of the late departure time to walk a bit around the city.
+With a flight leaving from Venice I took advantage of the late departure time to walk a bit around the city.

 Despite Venice being one of the most photogenic cities in the world I struggled a bit at the beginning finding good subjects and compositions.

-The first good photo of the day is a view of the St. Mark Cathedral from one of the narrow alleyways leading towards it.
+The first good photo of the day is a view of the St. Mark’s Basilica from one of the narrow alleyways leading towards it.
 The dark building of the alleyway create a nice framing for the façade of the cathedral.

 Not very far away a snapped a photo of the Doge’s Palace facing St. Mark’s square.
 It’s a very classic view and I think it renders well in B&W.